Exclusive: U.S. State Department to suspend non-essential travel for staff - sources

 The coronavirus, which emerged in China in December, has spread around the world, roiling financial markets, halting industry, bringing some flights to a standstill, closing schools and forcing the postponement of sporting events and concerts.
 Even the Tokyo Summer Olympics are in question.

 The number of U.S. coronavirus cases has risen steadily and affected almost three-quarters of U.S. states.
-More than 1,000 cases and 31 deaths have been reported.
+More than 1,000 cases along with 31 deaths have been reported.

 Depending on how State Department guidance is applied, the travel restrictions can hamper U.S. diplomacy, which draws strength from the face-to-face interactions of its thousands of employees deployed worldwide.